 Some collectors enjoy the books for the nostalgic childhood memories, while others like the uniformity in how great they look on shelves with the little bugs.
 Some are also drawn to particular illustrators and their imaginative artwork.

-Visit these websites to buy books and find out more information on collecting:
+Visit these websites to buy books and find out more information on collecting ladybird books:

-Prices for Ladybird books seem to depend on two main factors – which series they are from (some are much more popular than others) and how rare they are.
+When you start collecting Ladybird books it’s important to remember that prices will to depend on two main factors – which series they are from (some are much more popular than others) and how rare they are.
 There is a page on The Wee Web that shows which series are particularly rare.

 Some specific books and some whole series are now very rare and are sought by collectors all over the country.
 The early, six-book ‘Adventures of Wonk’ series, for example, is very hard to come by.
 The books, with stories about a koala bear illustrated by Kiddell-Monroe, will sell for about £100 per copy with dust jacket and between £15-60 without.